Copy AI Review: Is It Really As Great As People Say?

-It can’t generate entire blog posts in one click, but it can create blog titles, outlines, points to paragraphs, intros and outs, and that sort of thing.
+It won't exactly produce long form content in seconds or generate entire blog posts in one click, but it can help with creating content like blog titles, outlines, points to paragraphs, blog intros and outros, meta descriptions, and that sort of thing with just a few clicks.

-Is the content actually any good?
+Is the AI writer any good?
 Can AI content pass for human writers?
-Let’s find out.
+Let's find out.

-According to Linkedin, Copy.ai was founded in 2020 and has 16 employees, primarily located in the United States.
+Copy.ai is an ai writer that according to Linkedin, was founded in 2020 and has 16 employees, primarily located in the United States.

 For being around a little over a year, traction is looking good.
 Crunchbase shows the team raised a seed fund of $2.9 million from a few different investors such as Adam Morley and Sequoia Capital.